gaehlerm/SoftwareEngineering/README.md

 Car engines are operating best around roughly 2000-3000rpm.
 At lower rotations the engine could not operate properly, running it faster makes it inefficient.
 This problem is mitigated by the gear box that allows your car to operate at a wide range of velocities.

 Now there used to be a minor problem about the gear boxes.
 They were not user friendly.
 The user had to manually change the gear using a clutch.
-Most car drivers got the hang out of it quickly, but it is certainly not user friendly.
-Most car drivers only want to get to work, the restaurant, etc. They do not want to care about neither the gear box nor the clutch in your car!
+Most car drivers get the hang out of it quickly, but it is certainly not user friendly.
+Most car drivers only want to get to work, the restaurant, etc. They only want to set the speed of the car.
+They do not want to care about neither the gear box nor the clutch in their car!

 Now there is a well-known solution: automatic gears.
 A car can drive at any pace of choice and the automatic gear box will select the most suitable gear.
 Problem solved.
 You pay a little fee for the automatic gear but you’ll never have to think about it again.
-Now we only have to wait for self-driving cars.
+Now we only have to wait for self-driving cars in order to remove the steering wheel and the speed bar all together.

 ## Code interfaces

-Once again, understanding Interfaces in general will allow you to write better code.
+Once again, understanding interfaces in general will allow you to write much better code.
 It’s just the same as in the examples above.
 Try to follow the same principles.
-Figuring out what the user really wants makes writing a well-designed interface quite easy.
+Figuring out what the user really wants, makes writing a well-designed interface quite easy.
 Writing some user code examples will help you a lot.

 Always define an interface from the user perspective.
 What is it a user wants?
 How does he want to use your code?
 These are the important questions to ask.

-An interface that is designed by the engineers point of view is usually no good.
+An interface that is designed from the engineers point of view is usually no good.
 It is designed from the wrong point of view.
-An engineers interface is easy to implement but not that easy to use.
-Thus, it misses the point of a good interface.
+An engineers interface is easy to implement but not that easy to use as engineers look at what they have and lack the visions of what they could have.
+Thus, they miss the point of a good interface.
+An engineers interface is like an old Nokia phone.
+It's shape and functionality is mostly given by the engineers.
+They gave the designers strict limitations on what they could do.
+Meanwhile a good interface is more like an iPhone.
+Here is was the other way around.
+Designers told the engineers what they had to do and the solution was a phone with an easy to use interface.

 Interfaces are everywhere.
 Every function or class has an external interface and uses several interfaces from other functions or classes.
 This is why understanding good interface design is paramount.
 Especially with classes it is hard to define a good interface that let's the user do what he wants without exposing too much of the internals of the class.
 But also with functions one has to consider how the function arguments should be ordered.